 The next day dawned gray and drizzly, Steve’s parents lounged in their bathrobes late into the morning, and they all sat down to a late breakfast.
 As Steve’s dad dished eggs onto his plate, he said, “Your mother and I have a few things to share.”
 He nodded toward Steve’s mom, who lifted an envelope next to her plate.

-Steve felt his chest grow tight.
+Steve took a deep breath, feeling like the air had grown thin.
 Mail was seldom good news, unless it was his birthday, and that wasn’t till December.
 “We just got your appointment confirmation.
 For your cast.
 It comes off Monday.”
 Steve heaved a sigh, but his mother hadn’t put down the envelope.
 She glanced at it as if just finding it in her hand.

 “But this is something else,” she said.

 Steve’s mind stalled.
 He noticed his father watching him, his mouth crooked in a half-frown that might have been an ironic grin.
 Rain dripped steadily off the gutters outside the window, marking time.

 His mother said, “Your father and I have talked about it, and we’ve decided that you’ve endured enough of Pioneer Junior High.
 We forwarded your grades, and you’ve been accepted into Merriweather Prep for ninth grade this fall.”
 She handed the letter over, and Steve took it reluctantly, his guts starting to sink.
 The return address was embossed in gold foil and had the academy logo next to it: an explorer in tricorne hat shielding his eyes against a stylized sunset.
 The envelope had been carefully slit along the top.